nikosdelis/grafana-with-psql-on-azure/README.md

 - A resource group
 - A Key Vault to store secrets
-- A PostgreSQL server with a firewall rule and a database
+- A PostgreSQL (B1ms) server with a firewall rule and a database
-- An App Service Plan and a Web App for the Grafana application
+- An App Service Plan (B1) and a Web App for the Grafana application
+- Cost ~28USD/month if you deploy it as is

 ## Parameters